Ficool

 Earth.

-Lin Mo collapsed again, blood leaking from his nose as the pain from his soul tore through him.
+Lin Mo collapsed onto his apartment floor, blood seeping from his nose as soul pain tore through him.
+This one didn't fade quickly.
+It lingered.
+Dug in.

 [Return Complete]